Mxxxly/transjoy/README.md

 - Availability management by city and vehicle type

 ### Admin Features
+For Testing purposes, the Admin Login is: adminjx and password is: 1234
 - Manage users, agents, and shipments
 - Oversee system operations
 - Override shipment statuses if necessary

 ### Payment Features
 - Integrated payment system for shipments